 A-504: Types of Documented Progress for Measurable Skill Gains

-The WIOA identifies the following five types of documented progress for Measurable Skill Gains (MSGs):
+The Workforce Innovation and Opportunity Act identifies the following five types of documented progress for Measurable Skill Gains (MSGs):

-Achievement of at least one educational functioning level (EFL) of a participant who is receiving instruction below the postsecondary education level.
-An EFL gain is advancement of an educational level by making measurable improvement in educational attainment as measured by a pre- and post-test.
+Achievement of at least one educational functioning level (EFL) by a participant who is receiving instruction below the postsecondary education level.
+An EFL gain is advancement of an educational level by making measurable improvement in educational attainment as measured by a pretest and posttest or by enrollment in a postsecondary education or training program after completion of a secondary school program.

 An example of an EFL would be moving from a 9th grade reading level to a 10th grade reading level.
 The tests typically used for this include the Test of Adult Basic Education (TABE) and the Basic English Skills Test (BEST).

-Examples of paper documentation to confirm this MSG would include:
+Examples of documentation to confirm an EFL MSG include:

-results from a TABE or BEST pre- and post-test showing skills gains or academic improvement; or or
+results from a TABE or BEST pretest and posttest showing skills gains or academic improvement;

-proof of enrollment in remedial training and acceptance into a post-secondary educational training program.
+an adult high school transcript showing an EFL gain through the awarding of credits; or

+postsecondary education or training enrollment substantiated by file documentation with notes from program staff after completion of a secondary school program.

+Note: Staff must make at least three attempts to obtain documents that substantiate the MSG from third-party education and training providers before using case notes as the primary source documents.
+When filing documentation with notes from program staff, or case notes, staff must refer to either paper or electronic statements that identify, at a minimum, the following:

+A participant's status for a specific MSG

+The date on which the information was obtained

+The staff member who obtained the information

 Attainment of a secondary school diploma or its recognized equivalent.

-An example of attainment of a secondary diploma would be graduating from high school.
-Examples of paper documentation to confirm this MSG would include:
+An example of attainment of a secondary diploma would be graduating from high school or obtaining a GED.
+Examples of documentation to confirm this MSG would include a:

 high school transcript; or

-high school diploma.
+high school diploma or its recognized equivalent; or

+report card.

-Secondary or post-secondary progress towards a recognized credential.
+Secondary or postsecondary progress toward a recognized credential.

-An example of secondary or post-secondary progress towards a recognized credential would be successfully completing a semester of academic training.
-Examples of paper documentation to confirm this MSG would include:
+An example of secondary or postsecondary progress toward a recognized credential would be successfully completing a semester of academic training.
+Examples of documentation to confirm this MSG would include a:

-transcript, or
+transcript; or

-grade report.
+report card.

 Note: There must be a sufficient number of credit hours documented to show that the customer is meeting standards identified in the customer's Individualized Plan for Employment.

-Satisfactory or better progress towards established milestones.
+Satisfactory or better progress toward established milestones.

-An example of satisfactory progress towards established milestones would be completion of On-the-Job-Training (OJT) or completion of one year of an apprenticeship program or similar milestones.
-Examples of paper documentation to confirm this MSG would include:
+An example of satisfactory progress toward established milestones would be completion of On-the-Job-Training (OJT) or completion of one year of an apprenticeship program or similar milestones.
+Examples of documentation to confirm this MSG would include:

-progress reports from an employer documenting completion of training period; or
+progress reports or evaluations from an employer or training provider documenting satisfactory or better progress toward established milestones; or

-progress reports from a training provider who is providing training.
+satisfactory completion of a training period.

 Successfully passing an exam that is required for an occupation or progress in attaining technical or occupational skills.

 An example of successfully passing an exam that is required for an occupation or progress in attaining technical or occupational skills would be attaining a plumbing apprentice license or some other occupational license or certification.
-Examples of paper documentation to confirm this MSG would include:
+Examples of documentation to confirm this MSG would include:

 trade-related exam results;

+documentation from the employer or training provider demonstrating progress in attaining technical or occupational skills;

 occupational license or certification; or

 online confirmation of license or certificate.